With the tenacity of hounds, we secure press coverage, and lots of it.

 Tartle works exclusively with startups and SMEs.

-When it comes to getting news coverage, smaller businesses have the edge on larger companies.
+When it comes to getting news coverage, smaller businesses have the edge on larger ones.

-Why?
-Because we can go straight to the top for comments, rather than wading through a multi-layered sign off process involving several people.
-It's faster and more efficient.
+Secondly, SMEs are more agile.
+We, as your PR firm, can go straight to the top for comments, rather than wading through a multi-layered sign off process involving several people.
+It's faster and more efficient, and journalists on tight deadlines appreciate speed.

 This is how we are able to get press coverage for tiny companies that have never been quoted by journalists before.